Top Banks in Lebanon

 Net income: LBP 106.94 billion (2016)

 Total assets: LBP 16.07 trillion (2016)

 IBL Bank was established in 1961 as Development Bank SAL.
-In 2008, the bank changed its name to IBL Bank from Intercontinental Bank of Lebanon to boost its positioning and brand awareness.
+In 2008, the bank changed its name to IBL Bank to boost its positioning and brand awareness.
 Headquartered in Beirut, IBL oversees 20 active branches across the country, as well as three branches in Iraq and another in Cyprus.

 Revenue: LBP 582.04 billion (2016)